 In addition to providing locational data to our partners, our enforcement allocated grants use a formula that takes into account a five year look back of crashes, fatalities, and suspected serious injuries among established partner municipalities.
-According to the most recently available data from the PennDOT Crash Records System, from 2015 to 2019 local police departments reported 18,538 crashes involving an impaired driver which resulted in an injury or fatality.
+According to the most recently available data from the PennDOT Crash Records System, from 2016 to 2020 local police departments reported 18,404 crashes involving an impaired driver which resulted in an injury or fatality.
 In this example, an impaired driver crash is described as a crash involving at least one driver who at the time of the crash was suspected by the officer to be impaired in at least one or a combination of the following categories: alcohol, illegal drugs, alcohol and drugs, or medication.
-In order to be the most effective with limited grant funding, the HVE program involving local police departments needs to remain data-driven and conduct enforcement in the appropriate geographic areas identified by crash data.
-As such, grant funds are targeted at local police departments who reported 17,289 of the 18,538 impaired driver crashes.
-In other words, 93 percent of the impaired driver related crashes resulting in an injury or fatality will be covered by grant funded enforcement programs in FFY 2021.
+In order to be the most effective with limited grant funding, the HVE program involving local police departments who reported 16,853 of the 18,404 impaired driver crashes.
+In other words, 92 percent of the impaired driver related crashes resulting in an injury or fatality will be covered by grant funded enforcement programs in FFY 2022.